Paris city map-guide 2018-2019

 This bilingual booklet lists interpreter-guides, lecturer-guides and companies specializing in cultural or thematic tours of Paris.
 On foot, by boat, by sightseeing coach, by bicycle, by air-balloon ... not forgetting ideas for discovering gastronomy, oenology, shopping, behind-the-scenes, etc.

 This guide is published in French and in English.
 It makes planning a trip to Paris easier for people with disabilities (physical, visual, hearing and mental).
 It is packed with all the essential information on how to get to Paris - by plane, train or car-, how to get around on public transport or by private transport, restaurants and accommodation for groups, visits to museums and monuments, and places to go and outings (theatres, shopping, theme parks).
 A sightseeing itinerary adapted to independent wheelchair users along the Seine riverbanks is featured at the end of the guide (Pages 26 and 27).

 Publications for professionals

-The Paris Committee Sales Manual 2017 is a professional publication produced by the Leisure Section of the Marketing Department and aimed especially at the Paris Committee markets (South East Asia, mainland China, South Korea, Mexico, Russia and CIS).
-It lists 110 sites in Paris and the region positioned on the Leisure and/or Business segment according to 4 categories: Leisure, Tours & Transport, Shopping and Accommodation.
+The Paris Committee Sales Manual 2018 is a professional publication produced by the Leisure Section of the Marketing Department and aimed especially at the Paris Committee markets (South East Asia, mainland China with Hong Kong and Taïwan, South Korea, Mexico and Colombia, Russia and Ukraine).
+It lists 122 sites in Paris and the region positioned on the Leisure and/or Business segment according to 4 categories: Leisure, Tours & Transport, Shopping and Accommodation.
 It is an essential tool for all foreign tour operators looking for new products and business contacts to initiate negotiations or develop existing relations.